 Central Asian Town and City Naming Traditions

-Central Asia—encompassing Kazakhstan, Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan, and parts of western China—features urban naming conventions shaped by nomadic traditions, Silk Road commerce, Islamic influence, and complex imperial histories.
+Central Asia - Kazakhstan, Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan, and parts of western China - has urban naming conventions shaped by nomadic traditions, Silk Road commerce, Islamic influence, and layered imperial histories.

 Silk Road Commercial Centers